 Chia Seed Pudding with Pears and Walnuts

-Chia seed pudding with pears and walnuts, Chia pudding, no cooking and sugar-free.
+Chia Seed Pudding with Pears and Walnuts, Chia pudding, no cooking required and sugar-free.

-Great solution for those with a lazy intestine, it’s a complete, healthy breakfast with a low glycemic index.
+An excellent option for those with sluggish intestines, it’s a complete, healthy breakfast with a low glycemic index.

-It can be prepared in a few minutes even the night before, as it requires no cooking.
+It can be prepared in just a few minutes, even the night before, as it doesn’t need cooking.

-You can further enrich it with chocolate chips according to your taste or with a few teaspoons of unsweetened cocoa.
+You can further enrich it with chocolate chips to suit your taste or with a few teaspoons of cocoa powder.

 Thought for you: